CIHR Project Grant

 - Equity and Diversity Questionnaire: Completion of the Equity and Diversity Questionnaire is mandatory for all CIHR Application participants.
 Collaborators are exempt.
-The Equity and Diversity Questionnaire must be completed priot to the eSubmission deadline.
+The Equity and Diversity Questionnaire must be completed prior to the eSubmission deadline.

-- iKT/Partner/Knowledge User or projects involving Indigenous research: For projects involving integrated knowledge translation, partners, and/or knowledge users, or those that involve Indigenous research, please contact email@example.com as soon as possible to discuss implications to the application.
-The deadline for these specific consultations is March 12, 2021.
+- iKT/Partner/Knowledge User or projects involving Indigenous research: For projects involving integrated knowledge translation, partners, and/or knowledge users, or those that involve Indigenous research, please contact firstname.lastname@example.org as soon as possible to discuss implications to the application.

 - Response to Previous Reviews: If you are resubmitting an unsuccessful Project Grant application, you may provide a response (up to 2 pages) to previous reviewers’ comments.
 Applicants who upload a “response to previous reviews” must include all the reviews received in the last round of submission in the response (the reviews do not count toward the 2 page response limit).
 You do not have to respond to all the comments in the reviews, only those that are relevant to your revised application.
 Your 2-page response to reviews - and the reviews being addressed - must be uploaded as a single PDF attachment.
 Please see Application Instructions for updated, detailed instructions.

-- CIHR Priority Announcements (PAs) are available for the Spring 2021 Project Grant competition.
+- CIHR Priority Announcements (PAs) are available for the Fall 2021 Project Grant competition.
 PAs offer additional sources of funding for highly ranked and competitive applications that were not funded through the Project Grant competition budget.
 Review the PA Funding Opportunity Details Page and FAQs.

 - For Commercialization Projects, a Research/Technical Plan and a Commercialization plan must be integrated into the 10-page proposal.
 Consult CIHR's Commercialization Projects website, and (see links under 'Resources' below) the Peer Review Manual, Funding Opportunity Details and the Application Instructions for details.